isabelc/WooCommerce-Show-Attributes/readme.txt

 = 1.0 =
 * Initial release.
 == Upgrade Notice ==
+= 1.5.2 =
+Fix - Improve use of get_current_screen since it returns NULL in some cases.

 = 1.5.1 =
 Fix - Removed attributes from the admin main Orders page because it was ruining the HTML for the item names.